AMD Ryzen motherboards explained: The crucial differences in every AM4 chipset

 X370 motherboards

 Here’s where the lofty 1 percent of gamers will want to aim.
-Compared to B350 motherboards, the X370 platform adds four more 5Gbps USB gen. 1 ports, twice as many SATA III connections, two more PCIe lanes, and—crucially, as detailed above—dual PCIe 3.0 slots to support CrossFire and SLI multi-GPU setups.
+Compared to B350 motherboards, the X370 platform adds four more 5Gbps USB gen. 1 ports, twice as many SATA III connections, two more PCIe lanes, and—crucially, as detailed above—dual PCIe 3.0 x8 slots able to support CrossFire and SLI multi-GPU setups.

 If you want to load your PC with all the latest and greatest technologies, AMD’s X370 motherboards are the way to go.
+Bonus: These high-end motherboards tend to receive BIOS updates much faster than ones using the other AMD chipsets, and BIOS updates have been crucial to improving Ryzen performance while AM4 matures.

+There are well over 100 X370 motherboards available, according to Newegg’s listings.
+These premium boards command premium prices, with a basic board like MSI’s X370 Gaming Plus costing $130 on Amazon.
+The $190 Gigabyte Aorus GA-AX370 Gaming 5 has been a rock-solid bed for our Ryzen system even through the platform’s early days, while fully loaded flagship boards like the Asus ROG Crosshair VI Hero and the ASRock Fatal1ty X370 Pro Gaming sell for $270.

 Small-form-factor boards

 The AM4 socket also includes a pair of chipsets dedicated to mini-ITX small-form-factor PCs: X300 and A300/B300.
 These SFF chipsets don’t add any extra functionality on their own, relying instead on the capabilities integrated into Ryzen chips themselves.
 The major difference between X300 and A/B300?
 The X series focuses on gamers and enthusiasts, with dual PCIe 3.0 slots and the ability to overclock your Ryzen processor.

-It doesn’t look like any of these mini-ITX boards will be available for Ryzen’s launch, however.
+We haven’t seen many motherboards based on these 300-series chipsets released since Ryzen’s launch.
+There are a small handful of mini-ITX Ryzen motherboards available but they rely on the traditional AM4 chipsets.
+The ASRock AB350 Gaming-ITX/ac ($115 on Newegg) and Gigabyte GA-AB350N-Gaming Wifi ($115 on Newegg) utilize B350, while the Biostar X370GTN ($110 on Newegg) and ASRock Fatal1ty Gaming X370 Gaming-ITX/ac ($160 on Newegg) are powered by the high-end X370 chipset.
+Pay attention to the hardware configurations though—these mini-ITX boards offer a reduced number of RAM and PCIe slots, among other tweaks.

 Do your homework!

-You still want to do your homework if you’re looking for specific features in your Ryzen PC.
+You still want to do your homework if you’re looking for specific features in your Ryzen PC, such as native Wi-Fi.
 AMD designed the platform for flexibility, and motherboards based on the same chipset may include slightly different configurations—not to mention the usual grab-bag of extra features (such as RGB lighting, fancy audio, and one-button overclocking) tied to individual brands like Gigabyte, Asus, et cetera.
+If you plan on picking up a Ryzen APU and using its integrated graphics, you’ll want to pick up a motherboard that includes video outputs like HDMI or DisplayPort.

-This is AMD’s most monumental processor launch in damned near a decade, and there is significant ecosystem support behind it, with dozens of motherboards from Asus, MSI, Gigabyte, ASRock, and Biostar available on Ryzen’s March 2 launch date.
-Now that you know the basics of what each chipset offers, you can quickly narrow down your search for the perfect Ryzen motherboard for you.
+But now that you know the basics of what each AM4 chipset offers, you can quickly narrow down your search for the perfect Ryzen motherboard for you.

 No matter which motherboard you choose, it should last you a nice long time.
 Unlike Intel, which tends to change chipsets every other CPU generation, AMD’s planning to support the AM4 platform through 2020 at the very least.
-Stay tuned for PCWorld’s full Ryzen review—it’s coming sooner than later.

-Note: Editor’s note: This article originally published on March 1, 2017, but has been updated repeatedly with new information, most recently to include information at the end about AM4 motherboard BIOS updates that add support for the first Ryzen APUs.
+Motherboards can be updated to support new processor families if vendors choose to do so.
+Ahead of the launch of the first Ryzen APUs, Asus, Gigabyte, MSI, and ASRock pushed out fresh BIOSes to support the chips (and possibly next-gen “Ryzen+” CPUs), and Biostar released a beta BIOS to support the Ryzen 3 2200G and Ryzen 5 2400G on their launch day.
+Check out PCWorld’s guide on how to update your PC’s BIOS for nitty-gritty details on the process.